Thermophis baileyi: Description

 Thermophis baileyi is olive green, with five series of indistinct spots dorsally, most pronounced in the forebody.
 It has a dusky postocular streak, and dusky posterior edges to the labials.
 The belly is bluish-grey, with each ventral black basally.
 The young are darker than adults.

 The dorsal scales are in 19 rows at midbody, all keeled except the last row, with indistinct double apical facets.
 The ventrals number 201–221.
 The anal is divided.
 The subcaudals number 91-111, mostly divided, but with a few entire.

 Adults may attain a total length (including tail) of 2 ft 6 in.

 Conservation status

-Bailey's snake is considered Near Threatened by IUCN.
+Bailey's snake is considered an Endangered species by IUCN.
 In the last decades, the growing exploitation of geothermal energy has led to a destruction of hot spring habitats, resulting in an increased threat to populations of hot-spring snakes.

 Taxonomy

 The existence of Bailey's snake was first announced in the scientific literature in 1907, when it was described as a new species by Frank Wall.
 Wall originally classified it as Tropodinotus baileyi.
 In 1953 Malnate referred to it as Tropidonotus (= Natrix) baileyi, and realizing that Bailey's snake did not fit in the genus Natrix, placed it in the new genus Thermophis, designating T. baileyi as the type species.